mdn/browser-compat-data/governance.md

 # Governance

 [mdn-browser-compat-data](https://github.com/mdn/browser-compat-data) (also often referred to as "BCD") is an open source project that depends on contributions from the community.
-Anyone may contribute to the project at any time by submitting code, participating in discussions, making suggestions, or any other contribution they see fit.
-This document describes how various types of contributors work within the mdn-browser-compat-data project.
+As long as they abide by the project’s Contribution Guidelines, anyone may contribute to the project at any time by submitting code, participating in discussions, making suggestions, or any other contribution they see fit.
+This document describes how various types of contributors work within the mdn-browser-compat-data project and how decisions are made.

 ## Roles and Responsibilities

-### Everyone
+### Community members
-Everyone who is involved in any form with the project must abide by the project’s [Contribution Guidelines](https://github.com/mdn/browser-compat-data/blob/master/CODE_OF_CONDUCT.md).
-Everyone is expected to be respectful of fellow community members and to work collaboratively in the spirit of inclusion.
+_Everyone_ who is involved in any form with the project must abide by the project’s [Contribution Guidelines](https://github.com/mdn/browser-compat-data/blob/master/CODE_OF_CONDUCT.md) and Commit Access Guidelines.
+Everyone is expected to be respectful of fellow community members and to work collaboratively respective of the Code of Conduct (CPG).
+Consequences for not adhering to these Guidelines are listed in their respective documents.

 ### Users
 Users are community members who have a need for the project.
 They are typically consumers of the compat data (see [data consumers](https://github.com/mdn/browser-compat-data#projects-using-the-data)).
 Anyone can be a User; there are no special requirements and the data is licensed under [CC0](https://github.com/mdn/browser-compat-data/blob/master/LICENSE).
 Common User contributions include evangelizing the project (e.g., display a link on a website and raise awareness through word-of-mouth), informing developers of strengths and weaknesses from a new user perspective, or providing moral support (a “thank you” goes a long way).